 September – Committee submits recommendations.
 The Nobel Committee submits its report with recommendations on the final candidates to the members of the Academy.
 The report is discussed at two meetings of the Chemistry Section of the Academy.

-October – Nobel Laureates are chosen.
-In early October, the Academy selects the Nobel Laureates in Chemistry through a majority vote.
+October – Nobel Prize laureates are chosen.
+In early October, the Academy selects the Nobel Prize laureates in chemistry through a majority vote.
 The decision is final and without appeal.
-The names of the Nobel Laureates are then announced.
+The names of the Nobel Prize laureates are then announced.

-December – Nobel Laureates receive their Prize.
-The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.
+December – Nobel Prize laureates receive their Prize.
+The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Prize laureates receive their Nobel Prize, which consists of a Nobel Prize medal and diploma, and a document confirming the prize amount.

 Are the nominations made public?